Logicoma-Inc/penguins-rising/README.md

 For a while now I have playing with idea in my head how Penguins Rising can become much more than a small scale game and release it to the largest audience possible.

+Coming Soon...
-- Android/IOS (tower Defence?)
+- Android/IOS
-- Win8/Website (no changes)
+- Win8/Website
-- Gaming Console (next and current Gens?)
+- Gaming Console